-2-port Token-Ring (FC 2280)
+(FC 2280) 2-Port Token-Ring

 Provides for two attachments to Token-Ring LANs.
 This adapter can continually process frames of data to and from system memory and the Token Ring at a speed of either 4 Mbps or 16 Mbps.
-It supports the use of either shielded twisted-pair and unshielded twisted-pair cable through a single connector.
+It supports the use of either shielded twisted-pair or unshielded twisted-pair cable through a single connector.
 Cable 2713 is available for this adapter.

-2-port Ethernet (FC 2281)
+(FC 2281) 2-Port Ethernet